OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 | kill chain phase    | Kill chain phase                     |

-For instance in the Attack Pattern, if you want an author, markings, external references and a kill chain phase, you need to add and to configure each new entity below the Attack pattern:
+For instance, if you want to add to an Attack Pattern an author, some markings, an external references and a kill chain phase, you need to add and to configure each new entity representations below the Attack pattern:

 ![csv](assets/csv-mapper-ref-representation.png)